Prestigious Behavioral Health Care Accreditation is Awarded to Breathe by the Joint Commission

 “When we opened Breathe in West Hollywood in the fall of 2013 I knew we had the possibility of creating a powerful treatment environment and program.
 We built Breathe with an eye on The Joint Commission’s Gold Seal,” Breathe Founder Brad Lamm commented.
 “This accreditation reflects our commitment to providing safe and effective trauma-informed treatment and care, and we look forward to continuing to deliver these high quality services for years to come.”

-Breathe Treatment Services provides industry-leading, evidence based, clinical services including: individual and group therapy, dynamic experiential modalities, life skills development and Family Class.
-Current Breathe locations include New York City, Los Angeles and Detroit.
+Breathe Treatment Services provides industry-leading, evidence-based, clinical services including individual and group therapy, dynamic experiential modalities, life skills development and Family Class.

 Click HERE to view the official Breathe Joint Commission page on www.JointCommission.org.